yumium/tech_notes/ClickHouse.md

 - `SummingMergeTree` and `AggregatingMergeTree` are where rows with same index are aggregated up before storing.
 Apply same aggregation function in query if data isn't merged yet
 - `ReplicatingMergeTree`: Allow data replication (using Clickhouse Keeper or ZooKeeper)
 - `CollapsingMergeTree`: In background asynchronously remove rows with same matching values apart from one "SIGN" column where one is 1 and another is -1.
 - `ReplacingMergeTree`: Background remove duplicated rows.
 This task is in background and currently can't be controlled, so your queries can't rely on now having duplicated rows.
 More that it's a convenient background task that can clear up space.
-Use `FINAL` in query to force a merge and hence deduplication.
+Use `FINAL` in query to get deduplicated version (sometimes specific queries to your table (e.g., using max(insertion_time) or max(value)) may be more efficient).
+Use `OPTIMISE` to force a merge.
+Deduplicates by only keeping the last entry with the same `sort by` key.

 Log Family